I host most of my more recent projects on Sourchut. The Go

 disp is another utility for i3 to manage display

-plug/unplug events; use https://github.com/rliou92/python-umonitor instead
+plug/unplug events; use https://github.com/rliou92/python-umonitor instead.

 -